IBM/universal-connectors/docs/Guardium Data Protection/kafka_uc_integration.md

 log_timezone = 'America/New_York'                # this timezone should be the same timezone as dbserver machine timezone
 ```
 (usually located at `/etc/postgresql/{version}/main/postgresql.conf` on Linux systems, but can be different)
-* Make sure that timezone specified in this file is the actual timezone of db server machine
+* Ensure that timezone specified in this file is the actual timezone of db server machine
 Restart PostgreSQL to apply the configuration modifications.
-For example the enterprise db postgres service:
+For example, the enterprise db postgres service:

 ```bash
 sudo service edb-as-15 restart